-African elephants are losing their homes.
+African elephants are losing their habitats.

-African elephants are being poached.
+African elephants are being killed for their tusks.

 An elephant’s tusks are its most distinguishable features.
 They help elephants do everything.
 Tusks help elephants dig, remove bark from trees, navigate through forests and defend themselves from predators.